MaterializeInc/materialize/doc/developer/design/20230615_webhook_source.md

 1. Number of `WEBHOOK` sources created.
 2. Number of requests made to the `/api/webhook` endpoint.
+    * Subdivided by number of successes and failures.
 3. Response time of the `/api/webhook` endpoint.

 A second way to measure success, and get feedback on this new feature, is to use it internally.